 - Large, deep drawers – with fewer cabinets there is demand for larger, deeper drawers in lower units.
 Plates, pots, pans and small appliances must be housed below the countertop.
 Even pantry items like boxed and canned foods are stored in deep drawers.

-- Backspash accents – the backsplash has moved from strictly a functional, limited space to covering entire walls with designer tiles.
+- Backsplash accents – the backsplash has moved from strictly a functional, limited space to covering entire walls with designer tiles.
 More durable in a kitchen scene than painted walls backsplashes running countertop to ceiling are popular.
 Anything from custom tile to metal and one-piece slabs of granite to match countertops are appropriate.

 - The warmth of wood – painted cabinets have dominated the kitchen design market for a long time, but dark woods are making a comeback.
 Dark wood cabinets make a bold statement and work in concert with many accent materials.
 Dark countertops are also gaining popularity.
 Walnut, usually considered a wood for high-end furniture, if finding its way into kitchens.
 Natural walnut ranges in true color from alight, almost white grain to dark brown.